What Is a Franchise Fee?

-This third element is normally met in one of two methods, and often both methods are present.
+This third element is usually met in one of two methods, and often both methods are present.
 One method could be an ongoing payment that the franchisee pays the franchisor throughout the life of the franchise agreement.
-It is normally referred to as the Royalty Payment, or Continuing Royalty, and can be calculated in a number of ways, but in the majority of systems is simply a percentage of either the franchisee’s gross or net revenue.
+It is normally referred to as the royalty payment, or continuing royalty, and can be calculated in many ways.
+In the majority of systems, it's simply a percentage of either the franchisee’s gross or net revenue.
 This payment, along with how often it is to be paid (weekly, monthly, quarterly, etc.) is disclosed in the franchise disclosure document.

 In setting their fees, franchisors are also cognizant of the initial fees charged by their direct competitors and others targeting the same prospective franchisees, and also look at how they want to position their franchise in the marketplace.

-For new franchisors that have not yet developed a robust pipeline of prospective franchisees where they can spread their costs over a number of franchisees, the initial Franchise Fee may not be a significant profit center.
+For new franchisors that have not yet developed a robust pipeline of prospective franchisees where they can spread their costs over many franchisees, the initial franchise fee may not be a significant profit center.
 As their franchise system becomes better known and they have a more robust stream of potential franchisees, franchisors can begin to leverage their costs over a growing number of potential franchise candidates.

 However, there are a few situations where franchisors will often alter the amount of their initial Franchise Fee:

-- Multi-Unit Development: When a franchisee agrees to open multiple locations over the course of a defined period of time, this is traditionally called a multi-unit development agreement.
-In this type of agreement, it is not uncommon for franchisors to reduce the Franchise Fee for locations the franchisee is scheduled to open later on in the development schedule.
-For example, the franchisee will be required to pay the normal $35,000 Franchise Fee for the first two units it opens, but only $30,000 for units three through five.
+- Multi-unit development: When a franchisee agrees to open multiple locations throughout a defined period, this is traditionally called a multi-unit development agreement.
+In this type of agreement, it is not uncommon for franchisors to reduce the franchise fee for locations the franchisee is scheduled to open later on in the development schedule.
+For example, the franchisee will be required to pay the normal $35,000 franchise fee for the first two units it opens, but only $30,000 for units three through five.
 This operates as an incentive for the franchisee to open up more than one unit.
-It is also becoming more common for multi-unit franchisees that sign a Development Agreement to also pay a lower continuing royalty fee.
+It is also becoming more common for multi-unit franchisees that sign a development agreement also to pay a lower continuing royalty fee.

-- Renewal Fee: At the end of the term of the franchise agreement, depending on the franchisee’s right to re-up with the relationship per the terms of their contract, they may elect to renew the relationship with the franchisor.
-The initial fee they pay when entering into the successor agreement is generally referred to as a Renewal or Successor Fee.
-Similar to the transfer fee, the renewal fee is normally a lower amount than charged to new franchisees.
+- Renewal fee: At the end of the term of the franchise agreement, depending on the franchisee’s right to re-up with the relationship per the terms of their contract, they may elect to renew the relationship with the franchisor.
+The initial fee they pay when entering into the successor agreement is generally referred to as a renewal or successor fee.
+Similar to the transfer fee, the renewal fee usually is a lower amount than charged to new franchisees.

-- Founders Club: Some new franchisors, when they first begin to offer franchises, recognize that their initial franchisees may look at their opportunity differently than they might look at a more established franchisor.
+- Founders club: Some new franchisors, when they first begin to offer franchises, recognize that their initial franchisees may look at their opportunity differently than they might look at a more established franchisor.
 To overcome any perceived additional risk and to prime the pump for franchise sales, you will occasionally see franchisors offer a reduced fee for what is often referred to as a “founders club.”
-For example, franchisors may discount their Franchise Fee for their first 5 or 10 franchises, or more frequently for those prospective franchisees that sign an agreement before a certain date; as an enticement to sign the agreement they offer a lower franchise fee to those inaugural franchises.
-These reduced fees are disclosed in their offering documents, provide a clear deadline or other parameters, and are less likely to cause problems with franchisees who sign later under a higher Franchise Fee.
+For example, franchisors may discount their franchise fee for their first five or 10 franchises, or more frequently for those prospective franchisees that sign an agreement before a certain date; as an enticement to sign the agreement they offer a lower franchise fee to those inaugural franchises.
+These reduced fees are disclosed in their offering documents, provide a clear deadline or other parameters, and are less likely to cause problems with franchisees who sign later under a higher franchise fee.